tommywalkie/sample-godot-rust-app/README.md

 #### Exporting for Android

-While the CI workflow is providing a simple way to build Rust source and a Godot game for Android by itself without worrying too much about how to properly setup Cargo and Android Studio, but there are still some additional steps to do.

-The way Android/Java is designed, it requires to do some things by ourselves :
+While the CI workflow is abstracting the Rust source compilation and the Godot Android export processes so we don't have to worry too much about how to properly setup Cargo and Android Studio, there are still some additional steps to do because of the way Android/Java is designed, like :

+- Explicitly setting the Java package name (`package/unique_name`)
+- Explicitly setting the screen orientation (`screen/orientation`)
-- To explicitly tell which permissions we need
+- Explicitly telling which permissions we need
-- To properly sign the app (unless releasing for debugging purposes)
+- Properly signing the app (unless releasing for debugging purposes)
+- Explicitly telling which architectures to support (`architectures/*`)
+- etc.

-Permissions are found in `export_presets.cfg` file, under Android related presets, there should be boolean fields with `permissions/*=true|false` pattern we shall edit at our convenience.
+Permissions and most of the mentioned fields are found in `export_presets.cfg` file, under Android related presets, there should be boolean `permissions/*` fields we can edit at our convenience.

 The hardest part is signing the app.
 If not properly handled, Play Protect might consider the APK as unsecured or worse, Godot Engine will fail to export our game.
 Usually, when exporting for Android, Godot Engine is requiring us to set up **JAR Signing and Verification Tool** (`jarsigner`) executable path, **Android Debug Bridge** (`adb`) executable path and a **Java keystore** path.